martbetz/martbetz.github.io/faq.md

 ### Why is the code so messy? ###

-It’s allowed to be; my website's but a playground.
+It’s allowed to be; my website's my playground.

 ### How can I reach you? ###